ccy7701/pf-visualiser/docs/spec-transportation-log.md

 * the refuel input subsection becomes the active input tab
 * action mode switches from `Add` to `Edit` and `Delete` in a two-column layout
 * update and delete persist through backend endpoints
+* the refuel log table displays the recorded location, or an em dash when location is absent

 The system shall compute and expose: